JPLeoRX/detectron2-publaynet/README.md

 # Using the models

 In `usage_example` module I've provided a sample script `example.py` that builds Detectron objects (config and predictor) for my trained model and runs inference on it, with a sample interpretation of Detectron's outputs.
 Please note that `test.py` and `eval.py` in model folders use common functions shared between models in this project.
 While `example.py` provides a completely clean setup, assuming you only want to download the models and use them for inference directly.
 It requires only Pillow, OpenCV, numpy and Detectron2 to run.

+# Hardware used

+Believe it or not but training of these models was performed on a regular consumer-grade personal gaming PC with one NVIDIA 2070 SUPER (8GB) GPU, Intel Core i5-10600K CPU and 32 GB RAM.